Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Steps:

-Turn off the electric scooter and disconnect the original controller and motor power.
+- Turn off the electric scooter and disconnect the original controller and motor power.

-Test the electric scooter after installation.
+- Test the scooter after installation.

 Risks:

-Expert technical knowledge is necessary.
+- Expert technical knowledge is required.

 Method 7: Using a Speed Limiter Removal Device